WenxiGan/WenxiGan/README.md

 ## About me

+🤖 I am now a Data Science PhD student in City University of Hong Kong.

-🤖 I'm currently a DCAI(data centric ai) MSc student in HKUST(GZ)(https://www.hkust-gz.edu.cn/).
+🤖 I got my MSc of DCAI(data centric ai) from HKUST(GZ).

 🤖 I got my BEng in computer science from Wuhan University.

 ## Research interests

-🤯 My current research interest is in Ai4Science. 🧬 Drug discovery. 🧬 BioLLM.
+🤯 My current research interest is in RAG, AI Agent.

 🤯 I'm also interested in computer systems. ⚙️

-## Life interests

-❤️ Badminton. 🏸

-❤️ A big fan of Apple. 🧑🏻‍💻

 ## Life quote